giwdulttam/giwdulttamblog.github.io/index.md

 Hello!
 I'm Matt, an incoming PhD student in statistics at Boston Univeristy.
-I am interested in probability theory and stochastic processes.
-In particular, I am interested in free probability theory and its interactions with random matrices, operator algebras and stochastic processes.
+I am interested in random matrix theory and free probability theory.
+In particulat, I am interested in their interaction with stochastic processes, high-dimensional optimization and their application to stochastic algorithms in machine learning.
 Below are a handful of posts on these things.
 Feel free to contact me with any questions, concerns or comments at maludwig15@gmail.com.

 <div style="float: right; margin-left: 20px;">